Man1exter/OneWayTicket.py/readme.md

-A program for booking and implementing tickets for a match of a given team,
+<strong>A program for booking and implementing tickets for a match of a given team,</strong>

-saving everything to a file and reading from a file,
+<strong>saving everything to a file and reading from a file,</strong>

-the possibility of deleting after the deadline or in other situations.
+<strong>the possibility of deleting after the deadline or in other situations.</strong>